-On the forms made available by the Office, the employee signing the application or request must indicate his or her name, tick the checkboxes relating to employees, and fill in the field reserved for professional representatives on p.
-1 of the form or the sheet with details relating to professional representatives.
+On the forms made available by the Office, the employee signing the application or request must fill in the field reserved for representatives by indicating his or her name, address (of employment) and select the checkboxes relating to employee representative.

-The name(s) of the employee(s) will be entered in the database and published under 'representatives' in the EUTM Bulletin.
+The name(s) of the employee(s) will be entered in the database and published under 'representatives' in the EUTM and RCD Bulletins and in the Office's database accessible through the eSearch plus tool.
+However, they will not be entered in the respective EUTM and RCD Registers.